-Using a regular stitch length, with the right sides together (RST), sew the CB seam, from the hem up to the point where the bottom zipper stop is to take up residence.
+Using a regular stitch length, with the right sides together (RST), sew the seam, from the hem of the garment up to the point where the bottom stop of the zipper is to take up residence.

-Make sure to backstitch at the top of the CB seam — because that area will be under a lot of stress during the life of the garment!
+Make sure to backstitch where the bottom of the zipper will reside.
+Because that area will be under a lot of stress during the life of the garment!

 Step 5.
 Press the SAs open.

-Press the SAs open all the way up to the top edge, which would be a neckline or waistline edge.
+Press the SAs open all the way up to the top edge, which is typically a neckline or waistline edge.